 One huge downside is that they can easily break and may not be a secure option.
 Also, such doors tend to be costly and require regular maintenance.

 5. Fiberglass Door

-Fiberglass is a kind of glass which is bonded with resin, drawn into a fibrous form, and then woven into cloth.
-There are a lot of advantages that a door of this material enjoys.
-It is strong, light, and yet has high tensile strength.
+Fiberglass is a kind of glass that is bonded with resin, drawn into a fibrous form, and then woven into cloth.
+Such a door type is strong, light, and yet has high tensile strength.